 All students enrolled in the Mountain Empire Community College Nursing Program are required to have their own personal laptop computer.
 Students are not required to purchase a new laptop and may use an existing laptop.
+If a student cannot obtain an appropriate laptop for any reason they can check with Student Services regarding borrowing one.
+The computer must be turned in at the end of each semester.
 Students must have a laptop computer that meets the minimum requirements, listed in the online orientation site for hardware and software operating systems, and for compatibility with software and websites in use by the school.
-Students will use their laptop daily in the classroom, skills laboratory and at home for utilizing digital resources including the Lippincott CoursePoint package and the ATI package, as well as, for downloading their eBooks from the Lippincott CoursePoint package.
+Students will use their laptop daily in the classroom, skills laboratory and at home for utilizing digital resources including the required textbook and the ATI packages.